kandula-rakesh/cs7810_Group1/Meeting Minutes/Meeting Minutes 10-10.md

 * Work on data

 ## Assign Actions
-### Determine usability for datasets
-* Make sure we have the necessary data to answer the competency questions
-* Assigned to: Anumula
-* Due: 10/10

 ### Key-notions
-* Work on key-notions submission: Patterns and cooresponding dataasets
+* Work on key-notions submission: Patterns and cooresponding datasets
 * Assigned to: All
 * Due: 10/10